When Someone Dies in Scotland

 In some cases, the Procurator Fiscal will hold a Fatal Accident Inquiry (FAI).
 This is the Scottish equivalent of an inquest.
 FAIs are mandatory for deaths in custody and deaths caused by work accidents.
 They are held at the Sheriff Court and examine the circumstances of the death.
 There is no jury, and the Sheriff issues a formal determination.

-If the Procurator Fiscal is involved, do not worry.
-This is standard procedure for any sudden or unexplained death in Scotland.
-It does not mean anything suspicious is suspected.
-COPFS will keep you informed throughout the process.
+If the Procurator Fiscal is involved, please try not to worry.
+This is standard procedure for any sudden or unexplained death in Scotland, and it does not mean anyone suspects anything untoward.
+COPFS will keep you informed throughout.

 3. Confirmation (Scotland's probate)